modxcms/fred/docs/themer/elements/attributes.md

 ## data-fred-bind

-This allows you to bind the value of another part of the page to another locaion within one Element.
+This allows you to bind the value of another part of the page to another location within one Element.

 ### Example